Q1. How competitive is admission to the program?

 Q3.
 What is the tuition?
 Is it different for out of state students?

 A. The Occupational Therapy program has special tuition and fees in comparison to other programs at the university.
-Please refer to the Nathan Weiss Graduate College Tuition & Fees page.
+Please refer to the Student Accounting Tuition and Fees.

 Q4.
 Does my undergraduate degree need to be in a related area?

 A. Undergraduate degrees do not have to be related to any specific area.
 At Kean University, we understand that students have varied interests and we welcome applicants with various baccalaureate degrees.

 Q5.
 Will being a Biology major increase my chances of being accepted into the program?

 A. No, each applicant, regardless of his or her undergraduate major will have equal opportunity to gain acceptance into the program.
 As long as you successfully complete your baccalaureate degree and all of our admission requirements, then you will be able to undergo the application process.